giabertu/da-tester-exercise/README.md

 - `filterTags()`
 - `filterMedia()`

 You now need to write comprehensive tests for them, mocking out the data that they’re supposed to handle.

+Write unit tests for each method and also integration tests combining `evalHashtagFrequency` and `filterTags`.

 ### Underline